-Harvest Home was a three-day feast that originally began with a special church service followed a communal dinner.
-The Puritans originally shunned the Harvest Home celebration as well as Christmas and Easter on the grounds that they had pagan origins.
-The belief that merging pagan celebrations with Christian doctrine for the sake of converting people didn’t sit well with people in later years.
+But instead building great balefires and worshipping the ancient Gods, the Christians appropriated parts and added others.
+Harvest Home was a three-day feast that began with a special church service followed a communal dinner.
+Later, the Puritans would shun Harvest Home as well as Christmas and Easter on the grounds that they had pagan origins.
+The belief that merging pagan celebrations with Christian doctrine for the sake of converting people didn’t sit well with the common people, once they discovered it.
 Their religious beliefs as well as the austerity and difficulty of their lives in the rather primitive settlement, did not permit them the luxury of celebration.
 Their severe living conditions required discipline and sacrifice.
 Yet the creation of a new holiday that specifically thanked their God for the harvest that enabled them to survive the winter, seemed just fine.

 Native American spiritual worship was also considered pagan by the church since it didn’t fit into their one-god doctrine.
 Yet, the Wampanoag tribe of Native Americans that had their meal with the Pilgrims on that faithful day gave thanks to the many Spirits they worshipped on that day.
 They gave standing to the precious corn crop for it’s life-giving nourishment.
 They celebrated Kiehtan the Creator, as well an obvious similarity to the Christian God.